GUIDELINES FOR APPLICANTS

 Sadly, it is a fact that many charities do not carry out up to date research as to the activities and current status of this trust and, no doubt, many others.
-The correspondent is aware, for example, that appeals are still being sent to him at an address that he left more than twelve years ago.
+The correspondent is aware, for example, that appeals are still being sent to him at an address that he left fourteen years ago.
 Moreover, many charities repeatedly submit applications without ever making any enquiry either by telephone or e-mail as to the likelihood of success.

 It is hoped that, if in doubt, charities will make such a preliminary enquiry rather than spending scarce and precious resources on paper and postage on an appeal that is unlikely to succeed.
 This should not be construed as an encouragement or a requirement to make a preliminary enquiry.
 Such enquiries should be made only if the foregoing statement of priorities leaves applicants in any doubt as to their eligibility or the likelihood of a worthwhile application.

 Large organisations should note that this Trust is less likely to make a grant in circumstances in which it appears probable that a project for which they are fundraising is going to proceed whether or not they receive a grant from this Trust.
 One of the Settlor's wishes was for grants to "make a difference" to the applicant's organisation.

 Most charities insist that every penny makes a difference to them.
 It is, however, apparent from an examination of their Accounts (which is always carried out) that a relatively modest grant will not make a material difference to an organisation with a very substantial turnover or one that is carrying very large sums of cash in its Balance Sheet.
 The Trustees' attitude is, of course, different when they are minded to make a substantial grant of such an amount that will make a difference to any project being planned by an organisation of any size.